PelionIoT/connected-lights-cloud/docs/4_connectivity.md

 /* snip */
 ```

-Update these to reflect your Wi-Fi network.
+Update these to reflect the credentials of your own Wi-Fi network.

 ### No built-in connectivity